ironscar/unreal-engine-dev-starter/docs/sculpting/anatomy02.md

 - `Sternocleidomastoid`: The two muscle tendons that stretch from below the ear, along the neck to the middle of the clavicle
 - `Trapezius`: A majorly posterior muscle that is visible on the sides of the neck from the front tapering towards the shoulders
 - `Deltoids`: The shoulder muscles that start from the outer one-third of the clavicle and connect half way into the upper arm bone
-  - always tapers towards the surface of the arm that is pointed outwards at rest, no matter which way it points during movement
+  - always tapers towards the surface of the arm that is pointed outwards at rest, no matter which way the arm points during movement
 - `Pectoralis`: The chest muscles that begin from below the deltoids and connect to the inner three-fifth of the clavicle, sternum and ribs as three major tendons respectively
   - there is a slight gap on the clavicle between the deltoid and the pectoralis connections
   - there are three main muscle masses for the pectoralis